MauleshRaval/swagger-petstore-js/docs/PetApi.md

 var api = new SwaggerPetstore.PetApi()

 var opts = {
-  'body': new SwaggerPetstore.Pet() // [Pet] Pet object that needs to be added to the store };
+  'body': new SwaggerPetstore.Pet() // {Pet} Pet object that needs to be added to the store };

 var callback = function(error, data, response) {